kerri-hicks/pdf-attestation-tool/QUICK_START.md

 ### Step 4: Verify installation
 1. Visit any site in your network
-2. Go to **Tools → PDF Upload Tool** in the admin
+2. Go to **Media → PDF Upload Tool** in the admin
-3. You should see the PDF upload form with the accessibility attestation checkbox
+3. You should see the PDF upload form with the accessibility attestation checkbox, and after a PDF has been successfully uploaded, you will see a table of all uploaded PDFs **for that site**.
 4. Go to **Network Admin → PDF Attestations**
-5. You should see the audit dashboard (currently empty since no PDFs uploaded yet)
+5. You should see the audit dashboard displaying PDFs for **all** sites (currently empty since no PDFs uploaded yet)

 **Installation complete!** ✓